 Grief, anxiety, and many other big emotions often display as misbehavior in young children.
 If you as the teacher know that a child’s Grandpa is in the hospital, or that the parents are in a trial separation you can be more prepared and honestly usually more patient too.
 The thing is you won’t get that information if you don’t have a relationship with the family.
 As a teacher and a parent, I feel that creating this bridge is very much our responsibility as teachers.

 Communication is critical for building this relationship and remembering that we are on the same team; I hear teachers blaming parents all the time and vice versa and when we blame each other no one is helping the child.
 As professionals, we need to set the tone, set the expectations, and be the one reaching out.
 Some families will never reach back but most will and when they do, you can tackle the tough behavior and challenges together.

 Do you really need lessons about emotions?
 Isn’t it cause and effect?
 You take a toy from a child; they cry, you learn not to do it?

-Preschool-aged children are still developmentally focused on themselves.
+Preschool-aged children still developmentally focus on themselves.
 They see the world through a narrow lens, and their needs and wants are paramount.
-Add in developing impulse control and self-regulation, and well you have a little human who likely doesn’t even notice that Helen is crying because you took her truck, they were focused on getting it so they could play with it.
+Add in developing impulse control and self-regulation, and well, you have a little human who likely doesn’t even notice that Helen is crying because you took her truck.
+They were focused on getting it so they could play with it.
 This is where we step in.
 We need to explicitly focus on emotions, through modeling, through putting emotions that students are feeling into words, and through group lessons.
-When children are better able to label their own feelings they can better label others; when I started doing these lessons once every 4-5 classes I noticed a significant change in how my students understood and reacted to each other’s emotions.
+When children are better able to label their own feelings, they can better label others; when I started doing these lessons once every 4-5 classes, I noticed a significant change in how my students understood and reacted to each other’s emotions.
 This is paramount to helping children as they learn how to behave at school.

 6. Rested, Educated, and Supported Teachers